ligolang/ligo/gitlab-pages/docs/reference/current.md

 Get the _originator_ (address) of the current transaction.
 That is, if a chain of transactions led to the current execution get the address that began the chain.
-Not to be confused with `Tezos.sender`, which gives the address of the contract or user which directly caused the current transaction.
+Not to be confused with `Tezos.get_sender`, which gives the address of the contract or user which directly caused the current transaction.